neuefische/wd-flipped-classroom-curriculum/sessions/js-objects-and-arrays/README.md

    - This command is used to run unit tests, integration tests, etc.
    - The exact action depends on the scripts defined in the `package.json` file.

-### Process: Challenge 1
+### Challenge 1

-- [ ] Open the handout and walk the students through the tasks
-- [ ] Divide the students into groups
-- [ ] Remind them of the ground rules:
-  - meet again 30 min before lunch break in the class room
-  - they can ask the coaches for help at any time
-  - always try to help each other
-  - take a break within the next 1.5 hrs
-  - keep an eye on Slack
+Instruct the students to solve **Challenge 1** before proceeding with the session.
+The remaining challenges should be worked on after the session.

 ### Objects

-- [ ] Objects store properties (key / value pairs)
+- Objects store properties (key / value pairs)
-- [ ] Some objects you already know are: `document`, `event`, queried dom elements
+- Some objects you already know are: `document`, `event`, queried dom elements
-- [ ] Log an object in the dev-tools visiting a website like wikipedia
+- Log an object in the dev-tools visiting a website like wikipedia

 #### Declaring and reading from Objects

-- [ ] You can declare an object using an object initializer:
+- You can declare an object using an object initializer:

   ```js
   const person = {